ntselepidis/FinalProjectRepo.jl/docs/part1.md

 ```

-We note that for an `NVIDIA GeForce GTX TITAN X` the theoretical performance for double-precision arithmetic is 209.1 GFLOPS, and the memory bandwidth is 336.6 GB/s.
+We note that for an `NVIDIA GeForce GTX TITAN X` the theoretical performance for double-precision arithmetic is 209.1 GFlop/s, and the memory bandwidth is 336.6 GB/s.
 For an `Intel(R) Xeon(R) CPU E5-2620 v3 @ 2.40GHz` the memory bandwidth is 59 GB/s.

 ### Example Simulation

 Below we show an animation of the 3D solution of the diffusive process.
+Note that we continually adjust the colorbar to allow for a better visualization.

 <p align="center">
   <img src="./figs-part1/diffusion3d.gif" width="750" height="750" />